Neuromodulation clinic

 Repetitive Transcranial Magnetic Stimulation

-Your doctor may discuss rTMS with you if you have depressive illness and other treatments have not helped.
-Although rTMS can often work when medication has not, it is not quite as effective as electroconvulsive therapy (ECT).
+Although rTMS can often work in depressive illness when medication has not, it is not quite as effective as electroconvulsive therapy (ECT).

 The rTMS service is for inpatients and outpatients across the whole of Sussex (including West Sussex, East Sussex, Brighton and Hove).

 If a patient decides to go ahead with rTMS, they are asked to give written consent to treatment.
-Treatments are then given five times a week, over a month or more.
+Treatments are then given five times a week, usually over a month or more.
 Consent can be withdrawn by the patient at any time.

 In each treatment session, during which patients remain fully conscious, an electromagnetic coil is placed over the scalp to stimulate specific areas of the brain.
 Each treatment lasts between three and 18 minutes, during which patients are supported continuously by our specialist nursing team.